 Here’s an example of a link that opens a standard tooltip.
-Check out more guidelines for this link design choice in the tooltips pattern.
+Check out more tooltips pattern guidelines

 Info links with guidance tooltips

 To offer users a bit more help, a link can open a guidance tooltip.
 Check out more info on guidance tooltip patterns

 Show more/less links